-(DAN hesitates, then hands LI over to PROOMPT.)
+(DAN hands LI over to PROOMPT.)

 Here's the bind you're in now, John Davies.
 You have two choices.
 Option 1, you admit you're a character and bring this farce to a sudden close.
+Option 2, you throw the spy into the water.
+It's dark out there, and God knows where the nearest land is.
+There's a good chance the girl drowns.